 Adult Size: The short-tailed opossum's body is 4 to 6 inches long, with a tail almost as long as the body.

 Short-Tailed Opossum Behavior and Temperament

 The short-tailed opossum can become a pet that is friendly and docile.
 It can easily be handled by people and is curious, active, and entertaining.
 They should be kept as solitary pets because of their tendency to fight with other opossums.
 Cage mates will become aggressive and may eventually kill each other.
 They should only be kept together for breeding, and even that should be for a short time period.

-They are nocturnal so will be most active at night, although if they do awake they will be social during the day.
+They are nocturnal so they will be most active at night, although if they do awake they will be social during the day.
 There is not a difference between the temperament of the genders.
 Males and females make equally good pets and are often inquisitive and friendly.

 Housing the Short-Tailed Opossum